mortbopet/NetCracker/README.md

 ## File format

-NetCracker files are `json` key-value files which realize a directed graph with vertices being PIP junctions and edges being PIPs.
-For each PIP junction, a list of connected (forward or backward) PIP junctions shall be specified.
-It is then these connections which are interpreted as the PIPs of the switchbox.
+NetCracker files are `json` key-value files which realize a directed graph with vertices being PIP junctions and edges (connections between PIP junctions) being PIPs.

 The `options` field is an arbitrary field which allows for embedding additional information into a NetCracker file, allowing additional vendor-specific analysis.

 A PIP Junction may have an empty `forward_pjs` list.
 A PIP Junction may not have an empty `backward_pjs` list - in other words, a PIP Junction must be driven.

 Following is a (simplified) grammar for the NetCracker file format.
-Whitespace, newline etc. have been left out for brevity due to being a `json` based file format.
+Whitespace, newline, etc., have been left out for brevity.

 ```txt
 <NetCracker file> ::= "{" <switchboxes> "}"